A2osX/A2osX/.Docs/User Guide.md

 # A2osX User Guide

+This Guide provides information on getting started with A2osX.
+This Guide helps you understand the basic features, capabilities and operation of A2osX.
+This should be the first document you read before, or soon after, installing or running A2osX.

 ## What is A2osX?

 It is a new operating environment, layered on top of ProDOS, that brings a powerful new way of building and running programs on the venerable Apple // platform.
 A2osX is a pre-emptive multitasking and multi-user system that employs libraries and drivers to provide multiple applications consistent access to system resources such as terminals, network, and files.

 Part of what makes A2osX different, is that all programs, utilities, drivers and libraries are made re-entrant and relocatable so that they can be run concurrently and do not depend on a set memory location.
 One of the clear benefits is that multiple users can run the same program and it is only loaded once, and more significantly, drivers and libraries for resources such as networking are only loaded once and can be used my multiple applications at the same time.

 A2osX is already much more then a "primitive" command line operating system.
 While A2osX runs on top of ProDos, leveraging its support for block devices such as floppy drives, hard drives, SmartPort drives, etc.; it adds a preemptive multitasking kernel with a greatly enhanced shell that supports arguments, redirection, piping, and probably the biggest enhancement, a full scripting language.
 In addition, at its core, the A2osX supports multiple virtual terminals (i.e. OA-1 OA-2 gets you different sessions) as well as concurrent external terminals via SSC (getty on SSC serial) or network (TELNETD).
 A GUI interface is being built and will be part of a future release.